SanamBodake/find-default-credit-card-fraud-detection-upgrad-capstone-project/README.md

 - [requirements.txt](https://github.com/SanamBodake/find-default-credit-card-fraud-detection-upgrad-capstone-project/blob/main/requirements.txt):
   This file contains all the required packages for this project.
 (Use command for installation: pip install -r requirements.txt)
 - [app.py](https://github.com/SanamBodake/find-default-credit-card-fraud-detection-upgrad-capstone-project/blob/main/app.py):
-  This app.py script essentially creates a web service(Flask apllication) that exposes a prediction endpoint, allowing user to send input data and receive predictions from the trained machine learning model.
+  This app.py script essentially creates a web service(Flask application) that exposes a prediction endpoint, allowing user to send input data and receive predictions from the trained machine learning model.

 ## Project Set-Up:
 **Software And Tools Required for the Development of this Project:**